Open call code NL-D

 If you have any questions regarding this open call, please write us a message at firstname.lastname@example.org

 Organisers School of Machines, Making & Make-Believe and IMPAKT Centre for Media Culture.

-CODE NL-D is realised thanks to the kind support of Fonds Soziokultur, Fonds Cultuurparticipatie, Botschaft des Königreichs der Niederlande, Goethe Institute NL.
+CODE NL-D is realised thanks to the kind support of Fonds Soziokultur, Fonds Cultuurparticipatie, Botschaft des Königreichs der Niederlande, Goethe Institute NL and Creative Industries fund.